cncf/clomonitor/docs/dev.md

 clomonitor_frontend_dev
 ```

 That alias will launch an http server that will listen on the port `3000`.
-Once it's running, you can point your browser to [http://localhost:3000](http://localhost:3000) and you should see the CloMonitor web application.
+Once it's running, you can point your browser to [http://localhost:3000](http://localhost:3000) and you should see the CLOMonitor web application.
 The page will be automatically reloaded everytime you make a change in the frontend code.
 Build errors and build warnings will be visible in the console.

 API calls will go to [http://localhost:8000](http://localhost:8000), so the [apiserver](#api-server) is expected to be up and running.